arnaudin/arnaudin.github.io/_projects/autodesk-web-mobile-viewer.md

   url: https://a360.autodesk.com/

 intro: |
+  **Role:** As the UX Designer for simulation, I interfaced with the platform A360 Viewer team and designed UI, interactions, and visual components for the simulation layer of the common viewer.

+content_layout:
+  - section_layout: text
+    content: |
-  The design feedback loop provided by digital simulation is a part of a broad collaborative and interactive process.
-The Simulation Viewer is a step towards making results immediately sharable and available anywhere, along with additional collaboration features such as basic annotation and commenting.
-We like to think of it as Google Docs for simulation.
+      Simulation provides additional design feedback loops as part of an iterative, collaborative process.
+The Simulation Viewer is a step towards making results immediately sharable and available anywhere, while enabling basic collaboration like annotation and commenting.
+We like to think of it as Google Docs for simulation results.

-  **Role:** I interfaced with the platform A360 Viewer team and designed the UI, interactions, and visual components for the simulation layer of the viewer.

       Ultimately my work on this project was integrated into the [A360 web viewer](https://a360.autodesk.com/), A360 mobile app, and Autodesk Labs Sim 360 project which all now support simulation results viewing.
-This was the first time users could share results without sending an actual file—which often was impossible or prohibitive due to file sizes (e.g. via email).
+This was the first time users could share results without sending an actual file—which often was impossible or prohibitive due to large sizes (e.g. via email).

-content_layout:
   - section_layout: 1col
     images:
-      - caption: 'An early version of simulation viewing and collaboration integrated into A360 Drive on the web'
+      - caption: 'An early version of simulation viewing and collaboration integrated into A360 Drive on web and mobile'
-        description: 'An early version of simulation viewing and collaboration integrated into A360 Drive on the web'
+        description: 'An early version of simulation viewing and collaboration integrated into A360 Drive on web and mobile'
-        url: '/projects/autodesk-web-mobile-viewer/a360-web.png'
+        url: '/projects/autodesk-web-mobile-viewer/a360-web-and-mobile.png'
         width:
         height:

-  - section_layout: 3col
-    images:
-      - caption: 'Simulation viewing integrated into the A360 app on mobile'
-        description: 'Simulation viewing integrated into the A360 app on mobile'
-        url: '/projects/autodesk-web-mobile-viewer/a360-mobile.png'
-        width:
-        height: 1vh

   - section_layout: text
     content: |
       <br>
       ### Mockups & Vision

   - section_layout: 1col
     images: